mohanad86/pyrobo/Readme.md

 ![alt text](https://github.com/mohanad86/pyrobo/blob/master/images/install-python-3-mac-21894_630x210.jpg)

-### First you need to take a look for PyRobovision page
+### First you need to take a look for PyRobovision wiki page
 - [To know how to install Firmata] (https://wiki.itcollege.ee/index.php/PyRobovision)

 - [Get to the Firamta page to see some examples] (https://wiki.itcollege.ee/index.php/Firmata)

 - [git clone] (https://github.com/MrYsLab/PyMata)

-'''
+''''
 $ cd Pymata
 $ sudo python3 setup.py install
-'''
+''''
-## Don't also forget to take a look for examples here
+### Don't also forget to take a look for examples here
 - [Examples] (https://github.com/firmata/arduino)
 ### If you are using Unbntu platform